lbryio/lbry.go/readme.md

 Make sure you `go fmt` your code before submitting PRs.

+## Versioning

+This codebase follows the semver standards.
+You can find the releases [here](https://github.com/lbryio/lbry.go/releases)

+You can include the libraries by running `go get github.com/lbryio/lbry.go@latest`.
+You can lock (and you should) to a version whenever you make use of this set of libraries.

 ## License

 This project is MIT licensed.
 For the full license, see [LICENSE](LICENSE).